FiveN1/nymphaea/README.md

 type `include` (still in `build.bat`) to create the `include/` directory that you will need to include in your project.

 ## 🌸More?
-This library will be in developement for a long time since i will use it in my future projects.
+This library will be in developement for a long time, since i will use it in my future projects.
+Contact me if you have any suggestions for this library!